lokeshkvn/GSoC-CPAchecker-Project/README.md

 ## Future Improvements:

-Unit testing part of some functions of D3.js and Dargre-D3 graph from Milestone-4 is not completed due to the following reason, we can implement that in future:
+In the given timeframe some parts of unit testing is not completed yet.
+Unit testing of functions involving D3.js graph in ARG and CFA tab is not done.
+The challenge with unit testing of the mentioned functions was

-- Code archtecture for testing needed is BDD/TDD.
+- Code will have to changed to the Test Driven Development(TDD) format.
-- There are several nested functions.
+- Nested functions will have to be removed.
-- Dynamic data for generating graph.
+- Predefined sample dataset in JSON format must be initialized before testing of these functions.

-If we overcome the above drawbacks we can unit test the remaining functions.
+After we overcome the above things, we can unit test these remaining functions.

 ## Final Words: